How to wish someone Happy Birthday, 7 Artsy Tips!

 What are the best ways to write a strong artist statement?

-Writing an artist statement is a more complex process than simply using random words to describe art.
+Writing an artist statement is more complex than simply using random words to describe art.
 First, write in first person POV, remember to keep your audience in mind while writing, and follow the acronym K.I.S.S.
 (Keep It Simple, Stupid).
 Lastly, I included some good questions to think about when brainstorming your artist statement.
+Hopefully, these tips to choosing the right words to describe art will help you communicate clearly.

 color knowledge example using a marker test with rainbow colors arranged in a color scheme pattern